gnocchixyz/gnocchi/doc/source/operating.rst

 measures from time to time.
 The delay between each check is can be configured by changing the `[metricd]metric_processing_delay` configuration option.

+Some incoming driver (only Redis currently) are able to inform metricd that new measures are available for processing.
+In that case, metricd will not respect the `[metricd]metric_processing_delay` parameter and start processing the new measures right away.
+This behaviour can be disabled by turning off the `[metricd]greedy` option.

 How many metricd workers do I need to run
 -----------------------------------------